godot-escoria/escoria-docs/getting_started/step_by_step/7_room_two.rst

 room, or keep all your game's scripts together in a "scripts" folder.
 * In pub_exit.esc, add an ``:exit_scene`` event to our ESC file and within it, use the ``change_scene`` command to make the game switch from this pub room to the park room when the player "uses" the exit.
 You would add any other animation / dialog / etc to this script that you want to be played when the player activates the exit. e.g.

 .. code-block::

-    :exit_scene`
+    :exit_scene
-    say player "I'm leaving now."
+    say graham "I'm leaving now."
-    change_scene "res:///rooms/park.tscn"
+    change_scene "res://rooms/park/park.tscn"

 * Change the "Esc Script" of the ESCItem to point to your script so Escoria runs the code you've just written when the user exits the scene using this